Seafood specialty from New Brunswick: Dulse

 He suddenly turned off the main road through the island and drove west on a small side road past various farms until he finally stopped at one of them.
 "I want to show you something special," he said, and marched straight to an open area on which a net lay.
 "A pity!
 None is being dried right now ”.
 We still didn't know what he wanted to show us.
 And we curiously followed him to a shed, behind the gates of which gates were blocked, brown leaves, it seemed, were spread out on the barn floor.

-Dulse consists of red algae that grow in the cold waters of the Atlantic.
-You eat it like salad or "crisp", that is, crispy dried and as a snack.
-Depending on the level of dryness, it can even replace chewing tobacco.
-In New Brunswick, crumbled dulse is often served as a spice on mixed salad, which gives it a spicy aroma.
-Or you can serve it with fish and mix it with mashed potatoes.
+Dulse is made from red seaweed that grows in the cold waters of the Atlantic.
+It's eaten like a salad or "crisp," meaning crunchy, dried, and used as a snack.
+Depending on how dry it is, it can even replace chewing tobacco.
+In the New Brunswick region, crumbled dulse is often sprinkled on mixed salads, adding a spicy flavor.
+It's also served with fish and mixed with mashed potatoes.

-After seeing it for the first time on Grand Manan Island, Dulse suddenly caught our attention in many shops and restaurants.
-We had already eaten it, did not know anything about it.
-On the Old City Market in St. John We see it at many delis in the offer: open or packaged in bags.
+After seeing this New Brunswick specialty for the first time on Grand Manan Island, we suddenly noticed dulse in many shops and restaurants.
+We had already eaten it, but we just didn't know about it.
+Old City Market in St. John We see it at many delis in the offer: open or packaged in bags.
 Big bags cost four dollars, small portions just under three dollars.
 And of course we try Dulse raw - but I have to say, I prefer it as an ingredient in the salad, because the sea still tastes in the raw state: salty and a bit fishy, I think.

 We can try out on the market that Dulse is also available as an ingredient in other dishes.
 At Slocum & Ferris in the old market building of St. John, DLT burgers are offered, the New Brunswick version of BLT (Bacon, Lettuce & Tomato) burgers, only that here the bacon is replaced by Dulse.
 The managing director of Slocum & Ferris proudly tells us that this is an invention of his deli department.